Orthodontics Practice Valuation

 What Orthodontics Practice Businesses Actually Sell For

-Orthodontic practices trade at 4x to 8x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization — the practice's annual operating profit from orthodontic treatment services.
+Orthodontics practices trade at 2.5x to 5.0x SDE (Seller's Discretionary Earnings) or 4.0x to 8.0x EBITDA (earnings before interest, taxes, depreciation, and amortization), measuring the practice's annual operating profit from treatment fees across braces, clear aligners, and ancillary services.

 Method